vistadataproject/documents/README.md

 The VISTA Data Project is a research and discovery initiative to prototype a data-centric, model-driven approach to VISTA data management and interfacing.
 This is in contrast to the current code-centric approach to interfacing with VISTA's data which relies on a byzantine array of thousands hard-coded legacy MUMPS RPC routines that have accumulated over three decades, none of which are validated, documented, or maintained.
 Such a code-centric approach does not provide a coherent, comprehensive, maintainable approach to interfacing to VISTA's data.

 VISTA's data model - the roadmap to all of VA's institutional and clinical know-how and data - has evolved organically over the past 35 years, but has not been surfaced or leveraged in computable form.
-Now, for the first time, VISTA's data model will be comprehensively exposed and leveraged as the single, uniform, logical interface to all VISTA data for external interfacing.
+Now, for the first time, VISTA's data model will be comprehensively exposed and leveraged as the single, uniform read-write interface to all VISTA data for secure external interfacing and integration.

-The figure below summarizes the difference between hard-coded MUMPS RPC-based interfacing (over 3500 MUMPS RPCs)  to that of a single, data model-driven interface:
+The figure below summarizes the difference between hard-coded MUMPS RPC-based interfacing (over 3500 MUMPS RPCs)  to that of a single, secure model-driven interface:

 ![VDP-vista_interfacing](/images/vdp-vista_interfacing_img.png)